Ukraine strike on Russian territory reported as talks resume

-Ukraine strike on Russian territory reported as talks resumeSaturday, April 02, 2022
+Ukraine strike on Russian territory reported as talks resumeFriday, April 01, 2022

 |

-KYIV, Ukraine (AP) — Talks to stop the fighting in Ukraine resumed Friday, as another desperate attempt to rescue civilians from the shattered and encircled city of Mariupol failed and Russia accused the Ukrainians of a cross-border helicopter attack on a fuel depot.
+KYIV, Ukraine (AP) — Talks to stop the fighting in Ukraine resumed Friday, as another attempt to rescue civilians from the shattered and encircled city of Mariupol was thrown into jeopardy and Russia accused the Ukrainians of a cross-border helicopter attack on a fuel depot.

-“Certainly, this is not something that can be perceived as creating comfortable conditions for the continuation of the talks,” Kremlin spokesman Dmitry Peskov said, five weeks into the Russian invasion that has left thousands dead and driven more than four million refugees from Ukraine.
+“Certainly, this is not something that can be perceived as creating comfortable conditions for the continuation of the talks,” Kremlin spokesman Dmitry Peskov said, five weeks into the war that has left thousands dead and driven more than four-million refugees from Ukraine.

 The Russian claim could not immediately be verified.
 Ukrainian Foreign Minister Dmytro Kuleba said he could “neither confirm nor reject the claim that Ukraine was involved in this, simply because I do not possess all the military information.”

 Russia has reported cross-border shelling from Ukraine before, including an incident last week that killed a military chaplain, but not an incursion of its airspace.
-The Rosneft depot is about 35 kilometres (21 miles) from the Ukraine border.
+The depot, run by Russian energy giant Rosneft, is about 35 kilometres (21 miles) from the Ukraine border.

 But Ukraine and its allies warned that the Kremlin is not de-escalating but resupplying its troops and redeploying them to the country's east for an intensified assault on the predominantly Russian-speaking Donbas region, which includes Mariupol.

-The latest negotiations, taking place by video, follow a meeting Tuesday in Turkey, where Ukraine reiterated its willingness to abandon a bid to join NATO and declare itself neutral — Moscow's chief demand.
-In return, Ukraine proposed that its security be guaranteed by several other countries.
+The latest negotiations, taking place by video, follow a meeting Tuesday in Turkey, where Ukraine reiterated its willingness to abandon a bid to join NATO and declare itself neutral.
+In return, it proposed that its security be guaranteed by several other countries.

 The head of the Russian delegation, Vladimir Medinsky, wrote on social media that Moscow's positions on retaining control of the Crimean Peninsula — seized from Ukraine in 2014 — and expanding the territory in eastern Ukraine held by Russia-backed separatists “are unchanged.”

-On the outskirts of Kyiv, where Russian troops have withdrawn, damaged cars lined the streets of Irpin, a suburban area popular with young families, now in ruins.
-Emergency workers carried elderly people on stretchers over a wrecked bridge to safety.
+On the outskirts of Kyiv, where Russian troops have withdrawn, damaged cars lined the streets of Irpin, a once-quiet suburban area popular with young families, now in ruins.
+Emergency workers carried elderly people on stretchers over a destroyed bridge to safety.

 Three wooden crosses next to a residential building that was damaged in a shelling marked the graves of a mother and son and an unknown man.
 A resident who gave her name only as Lila said she helped hurriedly bury them on March 5, just before Russian troops moved in.